 Former administration officials and the Trump campaign said he would be determined to use every available power to complete the wall in a second term.

-“There’s no doubt in my mind … he will, I hope on day one, declare a national emergency,” said Mark Morgan, acting commissioner of U.S. Customs and Border Protection under Trump.
-“On day one, that will give him the ability then to tap into those [Department of Defense] funds … while at the same time working with Congress … You’re going to see the same approach that he used during the first administration.”
+“There’s no doubt in my mind … he will, I hope on Day One, declare a national emergency,” said Mark Morgan, acting commissioner of U.S. Customs and Border Protection under Trump.
+“On Day One, that will give him the ability then to tap into those [Defense Department] funds … while at the same time working with Congress. … You’re going to see the same approach that he used during the first administration.”

 The former president “will utilize any and all appropriate authorities necessary to continue construction of the border wall and protect America’s homeland,” Leavitt said in an emailed statement.

-If Trump were to declare a national emergency again in a second term, outside groups would likely sue to stop him.
-But the legal process could take a long time, said Elizabeth Goitein, senior director of the Liberty & National Security Program at the Brennan Center for Justice.
+If Trump were to declare a national emergency again in a second term, outside groups would probably sue to stop him.
+But the legal process could take a long time, said Elizabeth Goitein, senior director of the Liberty and National Security Program at the Brennan Center for Justice.

 Trump might be able to complete large sections of wall in the meantime, she said.